Dyntaxa. (2013). Swedish Taxonomic Database. Accessed at www.dyntaxa.se [15-01-2013].

 International Commission on Zoological Nomenclature.
 Direction 73 Addition to the Official List of Specific Names in Zoology (a) of the specific names of Twenty-five species of the Phyla Mollusca, Brachiopoda, Echinodermata and Chordata, each of which is the type species of a genus, the name of which was placed on the Official List of Generic Names in Zoology in the period up to the end of 1936 and (B) of the specific names of three species belonging respectively to the Phyla Brachiopoda, Echino Dermata and Chordata, each of which is currently treated by Some or All Specialists as a senior Subjective synonym of the name of such a species.Opinions and declarations rendered by the International Commission on Zoological Nomenclature 1E, 193-214 (1957)

-Jereb, P.; Roper, C.F.E.
-(Eds) (2005) An annotated an illustrated catalogue of cephalopod species known to date.
-Volume 1: Chambered nautilusses and sepioids (Nautilidae, Sepiidae, Sepiolidae, Sepiadariidae, Idiosepiidae and Spirulidae).
-FAO Species Catalogue for Fishery Purposes 4(1).
-FAO, Rome.
-262p., 9 colour plates.
+Reid, A., Jereb, P. & Roper, C.F.E.
+(2005).
+Family Sepiidae. pp. 57-152, in P. Jereb & C.F.E.
+Roper eds.
+Cephalopods of the world.
+An annotated and illustrated catalogue of cephalopod species known to date.
+Volume 1.
+Chambered nautiluses and sepioids (Nautilidae, Sepiidae, Sepiolidae, Sepiadariidae, Idiosepiidae and Spirulidae).
+FAO Species Catalogue for Fishery Purposes [Rome, FAO].
+4(1): 262 pp. 9 pls.